 Call us to learn more about custom fitted crowns

-See Dr. Fondriest if you need a tooth restored or a crown replaced.
-He offers high-quality porcelain restorations and PFM crowns.
+See Dr. Fondriest if you need a tooth restored or a dental crown replaced.
+He offers high quality porcelain restorations and PFM crowns that mimic natural healthy teeth.
 Call our office at (847) 234-0517 to schedule an appointment .

 Dr Fondriest is a Nationally recognized and highly sought after cosmetic dentist serving clients from throughout the United States